 2021 Lamoille Tactical Basin Plan Update

 The Watershed Investment Division is in the process of developing the 5-year update for the 2016 Lamoille Tactical Basin Plan.
 We are currently reviewing the list of actions from the 2016 plan, assessing progress, and developing an updated list of actions for 2021.
-A watershed survey will be released on January 11th, 2021 to solicit information from watershed stakeholders.
-This survey will be open to the public.
+A watershed survey was released on January 11th, 2021 to solicit information from watershed stakeholders.
+This survey was open to the public.
+You can access the results through the links provided on this webpage.

 The final draft of the plan is scheduled to be released in October when public meetings will be held.
 The final plan should be completed by December 2021.
 If you have questions or comments about the planning process or reccomendations for plan priorities, please contact your Basin 7 Watershed Planner, Danielle Owczarski, by email at Danielle.Owczarski@vermont.gov.